 StatsWales.
 (2021a).
-Children receiving care and support on the child protection register by local authority, category of abuse and gender [online].
+Children receiving care and support on the child protection register by local authority, category of abuse and gender.
 StatsWales.
-Available from: https://statswales.gov.wales/Catalogue/Healthand-Social-Care/Social-Services/Childrens-Services/children-receivingcare-and-support/childrenreceivingcareandsupport-by-categorycprlocalauthority-gender [Accessed 18 April 2021].
-In England, the earliest available comparable data on referrals per 10,000 children is from 2009/10.
+Retrieved 18 April 2021 from: https://statswales.gov.wales/Catalogue/Health-and-Social-Care/Social-Services/Childrens-Services/children-receiving-care-and-support/childrenreceivingcareandsupport-by-categorycpr-localauthority-gender In England, the earliest available comparable data on referrals per 10,000 children is from 2009/10.